 Associate of Electrical Technology: Degree Overview

 Associate of Science or Associate of Applied Science programs in electrical technology train students to install, test, maintain and repair electrical equipment and electronic circuits and devices.
-Coursework covers general electrical theory and relies heavily on math and science concepts.
-Classroom instruction also emphasizes standards required by the Occupational Safety and Health Administration (OSHA), an agency that governs worker safety practices, as well as technical wiring methods.
-Some programs also include training on programmable logic controllers (PLC), which are used in manufacturing and other applications.
+Students might receive training on programmable logic controllers (PLC), which are used in manufacturing and other applications.

 Programs generally require a high school diploma or GED equivalent.
 Some require passing math placement exams.
 Programs may require students to acquire a set of specific tools.